 About

-As for my day job, I am a Lecturer (Assistant Professor in US lingo) at Queen Mary University of London in the School of Electronic Engineering and Computer Science.
+I'm a Lecturer at Queen Mary University of London, in the School of Electronic Engineering and Computer Science.

 Projects